 3. Climb a hill.
 Enjoy the sense of achievement.
 Breathe in the fresh air.
 Marvel at the world around you.
 Spot all the distinctive Yorkshire Dales features such as our dry stone walls and barns, hay meadows, curlews...

 4. Enjoy time with friends and family, meet new people.
 Eat, drink and be merry.
 Savour our flavour.

 5. Explore.
 Discover each individual dale.
 Stand and stare.
 See their differences.
 Speak to locals who'll willingly divulge their insider secrets on what to do and where to go.

 6. Learn a new skill.
 Do something creative.
 Use your hands.
 Appreciate the skill of artists and craftspeople, inspired by this beautiful landscape.

 7. Sit still for long enough to really feel the world around you.
 Experience it with all your senses.
 Smell the fresh air, switch off your music, tune into the bird song.
 Feel the grass tickling your feet.
 Ditch the GPS for a compass.
 Just look.

 8. Believe in magic.
 The magic of nature, the delight of ancient tales.
 Discover some of our quirky traditions and stories.

 9. Stay up late.
 Marvel at the incredible night sky.
 Live in the moment, delight in the detail.

 10. Treat yourself.
 Treat others.
-Buy from real people, who've lovingly created products with a story and sense of place.
+Buy from real local people, who've lovingly created products with a story and sense of place.